We already put together a guide outlining how we use water at home, and how much.

-- Water use can be measured in terms of per load, per cycle, per minute of use, per flush, and so on – it depends on the appliance or device
+Water use can be measured according to different metrics – per load, per cycle, per minute of use, per flush, and so on – it depends on the appliance or device

-- Although it can be hard to compare one appliance to another because of these different units of measurement, when we look at each device/appliance as a % of total household water use, we see that toilets, showers, washing machines, and faucets/taps might use the most water
+Although it can be hard to compare one appliance to another because of these different units of measurement, when we look at how we use water at home, we see that toilets, showers, faucets/taps, and clothes washing machines might use the highest % share of water

-- In dry or hot climates, or households with extensive backyard or outdoor vegetation and plants, outdoor water use might be much higher for hoses, sprinklers, and so on
+In dry or hot climates, or households with extensive backyard or outdoor vegetation and plants, outdoor water use might be much higher for irrigation, hoses, sprinklers, and so on

 How Much Water Do We Use At Home, & How Do We Use It?

-We wrote a guide about how much water we use, and how we use that water at home.
+We outline more about these factors in this guide about how much water we use, and how we use that water at home.

-A general breakdown of how water is used in the house amongst different uses and devices is:
+According to Wikipedia.org, one study provided a general breakdown of how water is used in the house amongst different uses and devices.
+The results in % share were: